-The UNESCO World Heritage List includes several hundred properties with outstanding universal value.
+The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

-Country: San Marino
+- Country: San Marino

-Date of Inscription: 2008
+- Date of Inscription: 2008

 - Category: Cultural site

 UNESCO’s World Heritage Centre’s short description of site no. 1245: